GSA/digitalgov.gov/content/communities/accessibility.md

 ---

-The IT Accessibility Community of Practice helps Federal agencies buy and build accessible IT, with tools, training and best practices to support universal design, accessible development, and 508-compliant procurement.
+The IT Accessibility Community of Practice helps federal agencies buy and build accessible IT, with tools, training and best practices to support universal design, accessible development, and 508-compliant procurement.
 We work to encourage the adoption of accessible IT across the federal government.

 ## Join